tonyleidong/OptimalFlow/README.md

 gb -- Accuracy: 0.815 / Precision: 0.796 / Recall: 0.662 / Latency: 2.0ms
 xgb -- Accuracy: 0.815 / Precision: 0.786 / Recall: 0.677 / Latency: 5.0ms
 ```
+#### autoPP - features preprocessing module

+###### Description :
+ - This module is used for features preprocessing:
+    * Apply ensemble imputing, winsorization,encoding, and scaling steps to cleaned dataset.
+    * Generate all possible datasets after cross-combiniations and columns permutations in ensemble algorithm approach
+    * Support custom sparsity and column numbers ceriteria to narrow the number of combination datasets

+#### autoPipe - pipeline module for connection

+###### Description :
+ - This module is used for pipeline connection:
+    * Connect autoPP, autoFS, and autoCV like scikit-learn pipeline approach.
+    * Automated the iteration of cross-experiment to find the best baseline model
+    * Generate comparable and parameter-tracable dictionaies and reports to support autoVIZ and autoFlow modules

 ### License:
 MIT